NASA-Planetary-Science/Cassini_RPWS/l2rpws/README.md

 Most of the code in this area is made to work together to get data from SFDUs from the SOPC to *.r and *.u files in a data area.
+Orginally written by:

+   Willy R.
+	Robert J.
+	Terry A.

-Most of it was written by Willy Robison.
-Robert Johnson, Terry Averkamp also contributed.
-The original location for much of this software was:
+The location for much of this software was:

   /opt/project/cassini/src